-Steel and Stainless steel are both alloys, meaning they are formed when metallic elements, two or more, are combined in order to enhance or further develop its properties such as but not limited to reactivity, density, thermal, and electrical conductivity, durability, and strength.
+Steel and Stainless steel are both alloys, meaning they form when metallic elements, two or more, combine with each other to enhance or further develop its properties such as but not limited to reactivity, density, thermal, and electrical conductivity, durability, and strength.

-Stainless steel is an alloy made from combining chromium into iron.
-The chromium content is generally between 10.5% to 30%.
-Other alloying elements like nickel, molybdenum, copper, titanium, aluminium, silicon, niobium, and nitrogen are added to enhance specific characteristics of stainless steel.
-It has a very popular property of anti-corrosiveness which means that it doesn’t rust, stain, or corrode easily compared to other metals.
-The anti corrosiveness can be contributed the chromium content, when reacted with air a chromium rich oxide film is formed on the surface of the steel that protect the steel from corroding.
+Stainless steel is an alloy form the combination of chromium into iron.
+The chromium content is generally between 10.5% and 30%.
+Other alloying elements such as nickel, molybdenum, copper, titanium, aluminium, silicon, niobium, and nitrogen are used to enhance specific characteristics of stainless steel.
+It has a very popular property of anti-corrosiveness.
+This means that it doesn’t rust, stain, or corrode easily compared to other metals.
+The anti-corrosiveness occurs dues to the chromium content.
+This is because, when it reacts with air, a chromium-rich oxide film forms on the surface of the steel.
+Therefore, it protects the steel from corroding.

-Stainless steel can be seen in almost all of home kitchens in the world like frying pans, rice cooker, wok, and other kitchen utensils that can be found inside the kitchen.
+Stainless steel is useful in making almost all of home kitchens in the world like frying pans, rice cooker, wok, and other kitchen utensils that are important inside the kitchen.

 Steel and Stainless steel are not that very far in comparison with each other.
-Steel is the by-product of combining iron and carbon in the same way stainless steel is made up of iron and chromium.
-Steels are generally used in railways, roads, subways, bridges, other huge buildings and modern skyscrapers, shipbuilding, cars, armoured vehicles, and bulldozers, while stainless steel due to its low cost and high resistance for corrosion and rust is normally used in small to medium objects like surgical instruments, cutlery, home appliances, cookware, storage tanks and even some handguns are made of stainless steel.
+Steel is the by-product of combining iron and carbon in the same way stainless steel consists of iron and chromium.
+Steels are generally useful in railways, roads, subways, bridges, other huge buildings and modern skyscrapers, shipbuilding, cars, armoured vehicles, and bulldozers.
+On the other hand, Stainless steel, due to its low cost and high resistance to corrosion and rust is normally important in small to medium objects like surgical instruments, cutlery, home appliances, cookware, storage tanks and even some handguns are consist of stainless steel.

-These two metals, steel and stainless steels, are regarded to be the most used metals and are the foundations of great skyscrapers and modern buildings.
-As the technology continues to develop further, more and more variants of steel and stainless steels can now be produced dependent on its specific application.
+People use these two metals, steel and stainless steels, in a broad sense and are the foundations of great skyscrapers and modern buildings.
+As the technology continues to develop further, manufacturers produce more and more variants of steel and stainless steels, dependent on its specific application.